Last Year’s Sailor of the Year Promoted to Petty Officer First Class This Year

 |0

-This work, Last Year’s Sailor of the Year Promoted to Petty Officer First Class This Year [Image 4 of 4], by Julius Evans, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Last Year’s Sailor of the Year Promoted to Petty Officer First Class This Year, by Julius Evans, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Last Year’s Sailor of the Year Promoted to Petty Officer First Class This Year

 LEAVE A COMMENT